 Dental Implants are quickly replacing cumbersome and uncomfortable dentures and once in place, are just as strong as natural teeth.

-The biggest differences between implants and dentures is that false teeth can be removed.
+The biggest difference between implants and dentures is that false teeth can be removed.
 Dentures consist of lower and upper dental plates that fit over the gums and are usually held in place with dental adhesive.
 The adhesive actually helps provide a barrier between the plates and the natural gums to avoid irritation.
 Most people who wear dentures usually take them out before bedtime to clean.

-Dental implants are imbedded into your gums and are a permanent solution when replacing a missing tooth or multiple teeth.
+Dental implants are embedded into your gums and are a permanent solution when replacing a missing tooth or multiple teeth.
 Because implants function just like your real teeth, there’s no additional need for messy dental adhesive.

 An implant can last for the rest of your life.
 When Gosta Larsson had his dental implants surgically placed in 1965, they were still functioning when he passed away in 2006.
 Mr. Larsson was the first person to have dental implants and his lasted for forty years.
 Dental implants have come a long way since Mr. Larsson and can last forever if you practice good oral hygiene.